simpeg/agrogeo24/README.md

 install new Python libraries (like SimPEG for example), and also create _environments_.

-Anaconda uses the `conda` package manager, while Miniconda uses the new `mamba`, which works faster than `conda`.
+Anaconda uses the `conda` package manager, while Miniforge uses the new `mamba`, which works faster than `conda`.

 If you have either of both installed, you can skip this step.
 Otherwise, please